aleen42/PersonalWiki/Programming/JavaScript/shim_and_polyfills/shim_and_polyfills.md

 #### Case 2: localStorage

 `localStorage` API is not supported in the browser which is lower than IE 8.
+There are plenty of Polyfills to make it supported like RemySharp's Storage  polyfiller, store.js and PersistJS

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../../pic/tail.gif"></a>